JeremyOmwenga/JeremyOmwenga/README.md

 Hi.
-My name is Jeremy and I am a software engineer.
+My name is Jeremy and I am a software engineer learning the ropes.

-I amde an effort to hone coding skills from March 2026, through projects focusing on education, financial updates and information security.
+I made an effort to hone coding skills from March 2026, through projects focusing on education, financial updates and information security.

 I interact with Python, Javascript, Java and C. Will be diving into networking and cybersecurity down the line.
 Stay tuned.